sshahid-bu/ec444-smart-connected-systems/skills/cluster-1/10/report.md

-#  Skill Name
+# RTOS

-Author: FirstName LastName
+Author: Shazor Shahid

-Date: YYYY-MM-DD
+Date: 2020-09-20
 -----

 ## Summary

+successfully used RTOS to manage LED binary counting and button presses which control direction of counting, alongside displaying direction of counting on I2C display

 ## Sketches and Photos